 The revival and the coining of the name Wilhelm Scream is credited to motion picture sound designer Ben Burtt, who used the bit in all of the Star Wars and Indiana Jones movies.
 The sound clip eventually became sort of an in-joke amongst Hollywood film studios.
 Since its initial use, the Wilhelm Scream has been used in over 250 films, video games, and television.
 This includes more recent popular films like Avatar, Frozen 2, Toy Story and Wonder Woman.

 Another scream, dubbed as the “Howie Scream” also became a part of pop culture but has never achieved the fame of the original.
 In a scene from the John Travolta film, Broken Arrow, former Oakland Raider Howie Long screams out in pain, hence the name “Howie Scream.”

 Today there is a punk rock band from Massachusetts called A Wilhelm Scream and a funk soul band from Australia.
 The Bamboos has a single titled “Wilhelm Scream” and another single from James Blake with the same titles.
-And yes there are Wilhelm Scream-related apps on both iTunes and Google Play.
+And yes, you just know that there are Wilhelm Scream apps on both iTunes and Google Play.

 Warning: Some scenes may be considered offensive

 Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
 More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, CBS Los Angeles and CBS Chicago